-The department does not post policies online, highlighting a need for more transparency.

-Police department policies should be posted online.
+Issue The department does not post policies online, highlighting a need for more transparency.
+Recommendation #1 Police department policies should be posted online.
 To increase transparency and to better inform the public, police department policies should be posted online.
 Department policies guide how the police department should conduct police operations and how police department personnel are required to conduct themselves while performing their duties in the service of the community.
 Posting policies helps to keep the community better informed on what to expect from police department personnel and the police department.
 Additionally, it helps the community to understand what to expect from the police department.
 This also allows the community to make recommendations to the police department if they feel a policy could be improved.

-In addition, the policy manual should be made available in hard copy at the police department or Village Clerk's office for a copying fee.

-Outcomes Increased Transparency
+In addition, the policy manual should be made available in hard copy at the police department or Village hall for a copying fee.
+Priority High Timeframe Six months Costs Staff Time Outcomes Increased Transparency

-The department should adopt anti-racist and bias-free language in policies to guide policing and community contact.

-The department should adopt anti-racist and bias-free language in policies to guide policing and community contact.
+Issue The department should adopt anti-racist and bias-free language in policies to guide policing and community contact.
+Recommendation #2 The department should adopt anti-racist and bias-free language in policies to guide policing and community contact.
 Department policies reflect what is important to a police department and how it should operate.
 Even if department personnel are expected to perform in an anti-racist/bias-free manner, department policies can highlight how important this is to the department and community.
 Anti-racist/bias-free language added to key policies that deal with police operations and community contacts would require department personnel to perform in a manner that is anti-racist and bias free.

-Outcomes Policies that are updated to include anti-racist/bias free language to guide police personnel in their work with the community.

-The police department developed GO 3.91 Interactions with Transgender and "Non-Gender conforming Individuals" without input from the LGBTQ+ community.

-The police department should work with the LGBTQ+ community to rewrite GO 3.91 and expand on an LGBTQ+ policy.
+Priority High Timeframe One year Costs Staff Time Outcomes Policies that are updated to include anti-racist/bias free language to guide police personnel in their work with the community.
+Issue The police department developed GO 3.91 Interactions with Transgender and "Non-Gender conforming Individuals" without input from the LGBTQ+ community.
+Recommendation #3 The police department should work with the LGBTQ+ community to rewrite GO 3.91 and expand on an LGBTQ+ policy.